tesserae/apitess/mkdocs-site/docs/endpoints/features.md

 ### Response

-On success, the response includes a JSON data payload consisting of a JSON object with the key `"featuresets"`, associated with an array of JSON objects.
+On success, the response includes a JSON data payload consisting of a JSON object with the key `"features"`, associated with an array of JSON objects.
 The JSON objects in the array, in turn, contain the following keys:

 |Key|Value|
 |---|---|